Anderson Metal-to-Critical Transition in QCD

 The overlap spectral feature from which the notion of IR phase eventually arose, the infrared mode density peak, was first observed in Ref.~\cite{Edwards:1999zm}.
 Renewed interest appeared when its peculiar chiral polarization properties were noted~\cite{Alexandru:2014paa}.
 Further studies showed that these IR modes persist both in the thermodynamic and the continuum limit~\cite{Alexandru:2015fxa}.
 This led to a new perspective in which the peak reflects a dynamical IR property of glue that drives the phase changes in SU(3) gauge theories with fundamental quarks~\cite{Alexandru:2015fxa}.
 We later identified this property with IR scale invariance of strongly coupled glue fields~\cite{Alexandru:2019gdm}.

-The relevance of Anderson-Dirac feature at $\lamA > T$ in this context was pointed out in Ref.~\cite{Alexandru:2021pap}.
+The relevance of Anderson-Dirac feature at $\lamA$ in this context was pointed out in Ref.~\cite{Alexandru:2021pap}.
 Remarkably, such spectral non-analyticity is exactly what is needed to realize the IR-UV decoupling important for the proposed mechanism of IR scale invariance~\cite{Alexandru:2019gdm}.
-This non-analyticity is manifest in dimension $d_\fir(\lambda)$ of the modes, whose structure near $\lambda_\fir \!=\!0$ was found to be the same as near $\lamA$.
-Here we study the spectral function $\gamma(\lambda)$ expressing the ``sizes" (distances) of the modes and find, again, that the two structures match.
+This non-analyticity is manifest in dimension $d_\fir(\lambda)$ of the modes, whose structure near $\lambda_\fir \!=\!0$ was found to be similar to that near $\lamA$.
+Here we study the spectral function $\gamma(\lambda)$ expressing the ``sizes" (distances) of the modes and find the same qualitative scenario.
 We thus propose that an Anderson-like aspect is present not only at $\lamA$ but also at $\lambda_\fir$.
 Hence, although the origin of IR phase is likely topological and complex~\cite{Alexandru:2021pap}, some of its IR properties, including certain features of scale invariance, may be understood in terms of Anderson-like criticality.

 {\bf 3.
 The $\gamma$-index.} We study thermal QCD represented by a field system in 4-volume $L^3/T$ and regularized via hypercubic lattice with shortest distance $a$.
 Scales $1/L$ and $1/a$ represent the IR and UV cutoffs.
 Our analysis will focus on eigenmodes $D \psi_\lambda(x) \!=\! i \lambda \psi_\lambda(x)$ of Dirac operator $D$, represented on the lattice by the overlap operator.